-13.0 Roles & Responsibilities of Signatories
+14.0 Roles & Responsibilities of Signatories

-13.1 National Anti-Doping Organizations
+14.1 13.1 National Anti-Doping Organizations

-- 13.1.1 Each National Anti-Doping Organization shall be the authority on Education as it relates to clean sport within their respective country. - 13.1.2 National Anti-Doping Organizations shall be the authority for National-Level Athletes and associated Athlete Support Personnel.
+14.1.1 Each National Anti-Doping Organization shall be the authority on Education as it relates to clean sport within their respective country.

+14.1.2 13.1.2 National Anti-Doping Organizations shall be the authority for are responsible for the Education of National-Level Athletes and associated their respective Athlete Support Personnel.
 This shall be their primary responsibility for Education.